 A list of travel essentials for women is bound to include a good dose of personal care items.
 Make sure to get yourself a good toiletry bag like this one – something you can hang and that has pockets to store all your toiletries and keep them separate.
-Other than the obvious, make sure to pack the following:
+Here’s what to pack inside.

 - Sunscreen with very high SPF